 Q62) What is a Mailfinder Trojan?

-Answer: This Trojan finds and steals the emails stored anywhere in your computer even through the keyloggers.
+Answer: This Trojan finds and steals the emails stored anywhere in your computer even though the keyloggers.
 They are intended to sell those email ids to digital marketers or spammers.

 Q63) What is a Downloader Trojan?

-Answer: This type of Trojans target compromised or infected computers to download and install a new malware or it updates of the already available malwares and adwares with their newer versions.
+Answer: This type of Trojans target compromised or infected computers to download and install a new malware or it updates of the already available malware and adware with their newer versions.

 Q64) What is meant by scanning?